 sudo systemctl restart php8.3-fpm

-Expected output confirming the new value:
+Expected output confirming the new values:

 Run Multiple PHP Versions on Ubuntu